All Episodes

 But that 51 factual assertions that weren't supported, weren't properly supported.

-So, yeah, and and and you're exactly right.
+So, yeah, and you're exactly right.

 It's been one thing after the other to go after this president.

-I always I always say it this way.
+I always say it this way.

-Impeachment started July 31st, 2016, when they opened the crossfire hurricane investigation.
+Impeachment started July 31st, 2016, when they opened the Crossfire Hurricane investigation.

 That's when it started.

-We know it and it has never stopped.
+We know it, and it has never stopped.

 And frankly, this is the sad news.

-It's never ever going to stop with these guys.
+It's never, ever going to stop with these guys.

-You know, um, you mentioned the date that they opened the investigation on Donald Trump masquerading as a counterintelligence probe.
+You know, you mentioned the date that they opened the investigation on Donald Trump masquerading as a counterintelligence probe.

 Yep.

-Um, and they had no credible evidence.
+And they had no credible evidence.

 They had a phony dossier that they hadn't yet vetted or verified.